 How To Protect New Tattoos In The Sun

-You got a brand-new tattoo, and you’re excited to show it off.
+You’ve got a brand-new tattoo and you’re excited to show it off.
 Unfortunately, exposing new and long-time tattoos to the sun can be problematic.
 Tattoos fade over time.
 There is nothing that you can do to completely stop this natural process.

-Understanding the different effects too much sun can have on your tattoos, as well as your skin, allows you to take the appropriate steps to protect them both and minimize any potential damage.
+Understanding the different effects too much sun can have on your tattoos, as well as your skin, will allow you to take the appropriate steps to protect them both and minimize any potential damage.

 How Does the Sun Damage Tattoos?

 - First, the UV rays from the sun break down the pigments in the tattoo ink.
 This process can cause the colors to fade faster than they would naturally.

 - Secondly, overexposure to the sun can lead to sunburn, which causes the skin to peel off.
 This peeling process can draw the tattoo ink out from your skin, thereby accelerating the fading of your tattoo.

 Fortunately, if you have a tattoo, you don’t have to avoid sunlight entirely.

 How to Protect Your Tattoo in the Sun